kigemmanuel/Snapp/snapp-kit/README.md

 **✅ No Dependencies Required**
 - No `node_modules` folder needed
 - No `package.json` required
-- No complex configuration folder each project
+- No complex configuration for each project

 **✅ Global Installation**
 - Install once, use anywhere
 - Works in any folder on your system
 - Just `snapp build` and you're done

+**✅ Instant Page Generation**
+- `snapp page <name>` creates ready-to-use templates
+- HTML + JSX components generated instantly
+- Template variables automatically replaced

 **✅ Focus on Simplicity**
 - One command does everything: `snapp build`